Andrew Van Buren: 21st Century Magic Illusion Show spectaculars

-Uniquely combining circus skills with magic and illusions Andrew Van Buren presented a large-scale magic illusion show called Van Buren's Abracadabra Magic Around The World in Blackpool Tower Circus during the 2007 season supported by a cast of 24 international performers.
+Uniquely combining circus skills with magic and illusions, Van Buren presented a large-scale magic illusion show called Van Buren's Abracadabra Magic Around The World in Blackpool Tower Circus during the 2007 season supported by a cast of 24 international performers.
 Presenting numerous large-scale illusion shows around the world including regular appearances in the Middle East – UAE, Dubai, Doha, Sharjah.

-In partnership with Gandey World Class Productions in 2013 Van Buren & Gandeys launched The Victorian Wonders Carnival Show – The tented show description is "a mixture of Victorian Steampunk wonders mixed with elements of a theatrical play, sideshows and a large-scale magic and illusion show with the showmanship of the fairground".
+In partnership with Gandey World Class Productions in 2013 Van Buren & Gandeys launched The Victorian Wonders Carnival Show – the tented show description is "a mixture of Victorian Steampunk wonders mixed with elements of a theatrical play, sideshows and a large-scale magic and illusion show with the showmanship of the fairground".
 Its first performance was at the Brighton Festival before launching it on its still ongoing world tour, currently based in the Middle East and Far East as well as touring with Cirque Surreal.

-Alongside "Van Buren & Gandeys touring Victorian Wonders Carnival", Andrew and Allyson are currently themselves personally touring the UK with their Outdoor arena show – "Van Buren's Victorian Wonders Show" performed at fetes, carnivals, festivals, Rallies, agricultural and all forms of outdoor event.
+Alongside "Van Buren & Gandeys touring Victorian Wonders Carnival", Andrew and his wife Allyson are currently themselves personally touring the UK with their Outdoor arena show – "Van Buren's Victorian Wonders Show" performed at fetes, carnivals, festivals, Rallies, agricultural and all forms of outdoor event.
 This show is performed from their touring Art Nouveau theatre stage.